 Board of Directors

 As a professional avian biologist and lover of the outdoors, Sarah Sargent has devoted her life to the science and conservation of birds.
-The longtime President of Tamarack’s Board, she has great appreciation for the ways that Tamarack is small but mighty, helping birds and mammals with efficiency.
+Previously serving as Board President for many years, she has great appreciation for the ways that Tamarack is small but mighty, helping birds and mammals with efficiency.
 She especially remembers one of the first bald eagles she worked with at Tamarack, Freedom’s Spirit, a large female who required three people at a time to hold her for three physical therapy sessions each week.
 Sarah felt she really knew this bird when the eagle was released back to the wild.
 Sarah is the Executive Director of the recently-founded Erie Bird Observatory, a conservation and research organization in Erie.